Caution Clouds Global Assets Ahead of Fed Meeting: Markets Wrap

 Stocks Drop in Countdown to Fed as Rally Sputters: Markets Wrap

-Japan’s Topix gauge edged higher while the Nikkei 225 fell, South Korean shares inched higher while Australian shares were up slightly.
-Futures for Hong Kong fell and US contracts fluctuated.
+Mainland benchmarks swung in and out of positive territory while Hong Kong indexes were lower following a surge on Tuesday.
+Beijing’s Covid policy has been the biggest concern for investors in the nation’s assets, with curbs and lockdowns having pushed stock measures to among the world’s worst this year.

-Investors parsed mixed messages from China about the prospect of an end to the country’s Covid-zero policy.
-The speculation sent Hong Kong shares surging Tuesday before staging a rapid reversal after comments that downplayed the prospect.
-An index of Chinese giants that trades in New York jumped.
+Japan’s Topix gauge edged higher while the Nikkei 225 fell.
+South Korean and Australian shares inched higher.
+European and US stock futures advanced.

 The S&P 500 closed lower after trading as much as 1% higher during Tuesday’s session in a reverse triggered by the surprise rebound in job openings.
 Separate US manufacturing figures showed new orders contracted in October for the fourth time in five months, painting a less-rosy picture of the economy.

-The data come ahead of the Fed meeting later Wednesday when the central bank is set to raise interest rates by 75 basis points for the fourth time in a row, bringing the upper limit of its target range to 4%.
-The US 10-year yield traded flat around 4% in Asia while the more policy-sensitive two-year yield was steady near to 4.5%.
+The data came ahead of the Fed meeting later Wednesday when the central bank is set to raise interest rates by 75 basis points for the fourth time in a row, bringing the upper limit of its target range to 4%.
+The US 10-year yield traded around 4% in Asia while the more policy-sensitive two-year yield stayed near to 4.5%.

 Former Treasury Secretary Larry Summers said the Fed should “stay on the current course,” warning that growing expectations the central bank would pivot were “badly misguided” and extend a pandemic track record among economists for “being dismally wrong on inflation.”

-Shares in Advanced Micro Devices Inc., the computer chip company, rose in after-hours trading following third-quarter earnings that topped estimates as the company made further inroads into the lucrative server chip market.
+Shares in Japan-listed Sony jumped as much as 12% on better-than-expected PlayStation production figures.
+Shares in Advanced Micro Devices Inc., the US-listed computer chip company, rose in after-hours trading following third-quarter earnings that topped estimates as the company made further inroads into the lucrative server chip market.

-Elsewhere in markets, a gauge of the dollar was little changed, gold was steady an oil inched higher.
+Elsewhere in markets, a gauge of the dollar fell and gold was steady.
+Oil rallied on reports of dwindling US stockpiles.
+The yen strengthened in a sign traders anticipate a muted impact of Fed tightening on the currency.

 Key events this week: